DevNambi/Spot-Price-Analysis/README.md

 * Not all AZs are the same price.
 This is a bit insane, considering that

+## Part 1: An overview

+* Explain what spot instances are.
+Link to YouTube videos.
+* Go over high-level discounts.
+Then discounts per region.
+Per AZ.
+Per time of day.
+Per biz hour / weekday.
+* Mention that the field of research here is bidding, agent-based systems.
+* Quant finance is a resource to learn more
+* Cost to run per day assuming an infinite bid.

+## Part 2: Comparison with other cloud providers

+* Azure
+* GCE
+* Figure out CPU per scaling factor for each

+## Part 3: Predictions

+* Show the results, not the algo
+* Algos to look at: logistic regression, others.
+Depends on pricing strategy
+* When do price spikes happen?
+Can they be predicted?
+	* Do price spikes happen across AZs?
+Regions?
+Instance types?
+	* 'Spike' defined as above some threshold, IQR, absolute value.
+* For a given price, X, how many hours will it last for each instance type?
+	* Split per AZ, per region
+	* Split by biz hour, weekday

+## Part 4: Strategy and Uses

+* Public good.
+Science.
+* Offer to share
+*

 ### Questions to Explore

 * how much does the price vary per instance?
 Inter-quartile range?